 Layouts: an action or a way of being?

-Layouts are essential for untangling and understanding any network graph.
+Automated graph layouts are essential for untangling and understanding a React network graph.
 The way we think about layouts is very different in a state-driven application.

 In the imperative model, a layout is an action triggered either by the application or by the user telling it to ‘run a layout’.